brjaenu/chatter-chatter/readme.md

 ### Run e2e Tests with IntelliJ

 1. run cmd ```mvn clean install``` in root directory, if not already executed.
-2. Make sure the spring-boot run-configuration is available (ChatterChatterApplication)
+2. Make sure the spring-boot run-configuration is available (ChatterChatterApplication), but do not run it!
 3. Execute frontend startup-script
     1. On MacOSX: ```./startup-frontend.sh```
     2. On Windows: ```./startup-frontend.cmd```